 On my good days, he’s always up for a game of blanket mouse or pointer chasing.
 No matter what I’m doing or how I’m feeling, he’s usually by my side.
 When we first got him, he wouldn’t allow anyone to pick him up, but now he lets me, if a little grudgingly, for some cat cuddles.
 He’s in love with my robe and the way it feels and always nurses on it just like a baby kitten when I wear it as he’s done since the day he came into our lives.

 Of course life with Loki isn’t always rainbows and sunshine.
 We thought we were naming him after the trickster god of Norse mythology and a Marvel character, but his name really turned out to be short for loquacious, as he’s the most talkative cat I’ve ever met in my life.
-His chatter can be a bit much to take at times, especially when I’m riding high on histamines, with headaches, anxiety and noise sensitivity.
+His chatter can be a bit much to take at times, especially when I’m riding high on histamines with headaches, anxiety and sensory overload.
 But I’ve come to realize most of his meowing is about his own anxiety and I try to be patient and reassuring, which usually quiets him down a lot quicker than anything else.
 Of course he also chats quite a lot when he plays, if he’s hungry, feeling challenged and for a few reasons I have yet to puzzle out.
 Just check out this video of him playing.

 When I got him, I knew I needed a companion, someone to love and care for and who returned that love.
 I’ve almost always had animals and they are like my children to me, but after having to give up Verona and having had several cats that I just couldn’t seem to build a strong relationship with, I had all but given up.
 I still don’t feel confident that I could give a dog everything she or he needs, so after three years of loneliness, I decided to give a kitten a try and I sure am glad I did.
 I think back to how sad and pitiful my life was without Loki and I can hardly believe I let myself suffer like that.